WOODCHUCKERS FIREWOOD

 -

-Use 3 or 4 pieces of newspaper and LOTS OF KINDLING (use the bark and splinters or split a smaller piece of wood into 1” and 2” sizes).
+If no bed of coals, use 3 or 4 pieces of newspaper and lots of kindling (use the bark and splinters or split a smaller piece of wood into 1” and 2” sizes).
 Put another section of newspaper crumpled on top before lighting.
 (It’s important to get a good draft or drawing situation in the firebox and chimney flue) Turn the fresh air fan on low if you have one.

 -